harrypmdev/worthing-sw/README.md

 A positive user experience was the end goal of all page design.
 Wireframing was done ahead of page creation for each page to guide development.
 A mobile-first approach was taken for the responsive design of the website, and both mobile and desktop displays were wireframed to provide guidelines for this.

-Some differences between the wireframes and final page appearances can be seen - this is because the wireframes existed to guide design and ensure a positive overall user experience, rather than dictate specific details of the implementation.
+Some differences between the wireframes and final page appearances can be seen; this is because the wireframes existed to guide design and ensure a positive overall user experience, rather than dictate specific details of the implementation.

 ## Page Wireframes